NCAR/projectraijin.github.io/raijin/team.md

 # The Raijin Team

-The Raijin administration team is a consortium between NCAR and Pennsylvania State University.
-NCAR will manage the overall project.
+The Raijin administration team is a consortium between NSF NCAR and Pennsylvania State University.
+NSF NCAR will manage the overall project.
-NCAR's [GeoCAT](https://geocat.ucar.edu/) team will be responsible for the development of the Python visualization and analysis functions.
+NSF NCAR's [GeoCAT](https://geocat.ucar.edu/) team will be responsible for the development of the Python visualization and analysis functions.
 While doing so, [GeoCAT](https://geocat.ucar.edu/) will ensure that an open development environment is established, the implementation work is well documented, and the deployments are well aligned with the project milestones as well as Scientific Python Ecosystem requirements and specifications.
-NCAR will also provide scientific guidance on operator development and prioritization and will liaise with the atmosphere modeling community at NCAR.
+NSFNCAR will also provide scientific guidance on operator development and prioritization and will liaise with the atmosphere modeling community at NSF NCAR.
 Pennsylvania State University will provide guidance on model grid structures and development priorities to evaluate climate data on high-resolution unstructured meshes.